 If there’s one thing Austrians love apart from their beer, it’s their plum and apricot schnapps.
 You can pick up a full-size bottle or a smaller one from the souvenir stores at the airport and enjoy it back home, the typically Austrian way – paired with Jägermeister.
 There are also other flavours available, so don’t limit yourselves to just this one flavour.
 Pick up any!

 Cliché choice, yes, but wait for the beautiful snow globes you’ll find at the Vienna Airport and tell us if you’re not tempted to buy.
 A true-blue Austrian invention, the snow globes you’ll find here would typically have an Austrian landmark, Austrian treat, or an Austrian winter scene etched within them.
 You’ll find a good collection available at Spar or any other souvenir store at the airport.
 If you’re lucky, you may even find the hand-painted and glass-covered ones.

 A Viennese affair

 Vienna, for all its hype, is achingly beautiful, quintessentially Baroque, and entirely bold.
-There’s an array of museums, rich culture, lush countryside, and the grandeur of a loaded past that makes it a pleasing juxtaposition of the old and the new.
+There’s an array of entry-free museums, rich culture, famous buildings, lush countryside, and the grandeur of a loaded past that makes it a pleasing juxtaposition of the old and the new.
 Vienna Airport is equally amazing!
 Thinking of how to kill your time while at the airport?
 Use our list of what to buy at the Vienna Airport and take home some amazing Viennese stuff with you.